clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupdaddpkg.rst

 .. _swupdaddpkg:

-Create and add custom bundles to your upstream Clear Linux System
+Create and add custom bundles to your upstream Clear Linux system
 #################################################################

 |CLOSIA| offers many curated bundles that you can install on your system to